-I am a qualified counsellor, registered with the British Association for Counselling and Psychotherapy (BACP).
+I am a counsellor registered with the British Association for Counselling and Psychotherapy (BACP) which means I am committed to work within the professional association's ethics, practices and guidelines.

 My foundations in psychodynamic counselling means that, not only will we talk about what is happening now, but we will also talk about your previous life experiences.
 We will explore how what is happening now may have originated in your younger years.
 I work with clients for a variety of reasons but I specialise in helping people understand and manage the impact of life changes and loss that they are experiencing currently or have in their earlier years.